delta-io/delta-rs/docs/usage/optimize/small-file-compaction-with-optimize.md

 }
 ```

-The trasaction log indicates that many files have been tombstoned and one file is added, as expected.
+The transaction log indicates that many files have been tombstoned and one file is added, as expected.

 The Delta Lake optimize command “removes” data by marking the data files as removed in the transaction log.
 The optimize command doesn’t physically delete the Parquet file from storage.
 Optimize performs a “logical remove” not a “physical remove”.